 There seems to be concern in the community that stopping creatine will result in a loss of muscle mass.

-Sometimes when stopping creatine, a loss of muscle fullness may occur.
-This is because of fluid in the muscles reducing when creatine supplementation has stopped.
+This is because fluid in the muscles reduces when creatine supplementation has stopped.
 Visually this could be confused with losing muscle mass.

-Any muscle development achieved while supplementing with creatine will continue providing you still train and lift following creatine cessation.
 Any visual differences that may occur following creatine being stopped should, by no means, be chalked up to a loss of muscle mass or muscle tissue.

 Creatine supports the body’s process in adding lean mass and increasing strength by up to 8%.
 These gains will not reverse simply because creatine has been stopped.